Are you on the hunt for the best day trips from Naples, Italy? We are filling you in on our favorite Naples day trips in this guide! Keep reading!

 Driving Time: 45 minutes

-Neighboring Naples from the east, Salerno is a gorgeous coastal city rich in history, stunning architecture, and home to the seafront Trieste Lungomare promenade.
+Neighboring Naples from the east, Salerno is a gorgeous coastal city rich in history, stunning architecture, and is home to the seafront Trieste Lungomare promenade.

-The sacred 11th-century Romanesque style Duomo Cathedral, considered Italy’s most beautiful medieval church, is the centerpiece of Salermo, housing religious artifacts of Saint Matthew and Pope Gregory VII’s tomb.
+The sacred 11th-century Romanesque-style Duomo Cathedral, considered Italy’s most beautiful medieval church, is the centerpiece of Salermo, housing religious artifacts of Saint Matthew and Pope Gregory VII’s tomb.

 History buffs can explore the ruins of Paestum which features three temples dedicated to the Greek gods.